-- 2. Rehabilitative physical therapy occurs when the judgment, knowledge, and skills of a qualified practitioner of physical therapy services (as defined by the scope of practice for therapists in each state) are necessary to safely and effectively fumish a recognized therapy service due to the complexity and sophistication of the plan of care and the medical condition of the individual, with the goal of improvement of an impairment or functional limitation. - 3.
-The patient's condition has the potential to improve or is improving in response to therapy, maximum improvement is yet to be attained; and there is an expectation that the anticipated improvement is attainable in a reasonable and predictable period of time\ and will result in a clinically significant level of functional improvement; and - 4.
-Improvement or restoration of function could not be reasonably expected as the individual gradually resumes normal activities without the provision of skilled rehabilitative services; and - 5.
-The documentation objectively verifies progressive functional improvement over specific time frames and clinically justifies the initiation of continuation of rehabilitative services; and - 6.
+- 5. The patient's condition has the potential to improve or is improving in response to therapy, maximum improvement is yet to be attained; and there is an expectation that the anticipated improvement is attainable in a reasonable and generally predictable period of time and will result in a clinically significant level of functional improvement; and - 6.
+Improvement or restoration of function could not be reasonably expected as the individual gradually resumes normal activities without the provision of skilled rehabilitative services; and - 7.
+The documentation objectively verifies progressive functional improvement over specific time frames and clinically justifies the initiation of continuation of rehabilitative services; and - 8.
 The program is individualized, and there is documentation outlining quantifiable, attainable treatment goals.

-\Reasonable and predictable period of time: The specific time frames for which one would expect practical functional improvement is dependent on various factors including whether the services are Rehabilitative or Habilitative services.
+Reasonable and predictable period of time: The specific time frames in which one would expect practical functional improvement is dependent on various factors including whether the services are Rehabilitative or Habilitative services.
 A reasonable trial of care for rehabilitative services to determine the patient's potential for improvement in or restoration of function is influenced by the diagnosis; clinical evaluation findings; stage of the condition (acute, sub-acute, chronic); severity of the condition; and patient-specific elements (age, gender, past and current medical history, family history, and any relevant psychosocial factors).
 Habilitative services may be prolonged and are primarily influenced by the type of ADLs or IADLs which have not developed, or which are at risk of being lost.

-(2) A physical therapy evaluation is considered medically necessary for the assessment of a physical impairment.
+(2) An occupational therapy evaluation is considered medically necessary for the assessment of a physical impairment.